ithinkicancode/golem-wordle/README.md

 Then upload the Wasm binary and run it on Golem Cloud (skip to step 6 if you have already set up Golem CLI):

-1. Download the latest version of Golem CLI at https://release.api.golem.cloud/ziverge/golem-cli.
+1. Download the latest version of Golem CLI by [signing up](https://golem.cloud/sign-up) for the Developer Preview.
 2. Unzip the bundle to a directory.
 3. Define a shell alias to the Golem CLI for convenience.
 For example: